 FLATHEAD GUIDE AND GEAR

 The humble Dusky Flathead, one of Australia's iconic saltwater fish species.
-Found commonly throughout the east coast of Aus they are a fun species to target with their eagerness to eat anything that fits in their mouth whether that's a lure or bait.
-This makes Flathead a great fish to target for people of all ages and skill levels. *All gear mentioned and methods will apply to all Flathead Species.
+Found commonly throughout the east coast of Australia they are a fun species to target with their eagerness to eat anything that fits in their mouth whether that's a lure or bait.
+This makes Flathead a great fish to target for people of all ages and skill levels.

 DIFFERENT WAYS TO CATCH FLATHEAD